-- 6.1 The School's Educational Visits Coordinator (EVC) is Mr J Bennett. - 6.2 The EVC will ensure that all educational visits are planned using the Local Authorities "Policy and Guidance for Educational Visits", - 6.3 The EVC will overview the approval, planning and review the evaluation of trips and offer technical advice around the planning of visits within the above framework. - 6.4 The EVC will attend updated periodic training to ensure that all trips are planned in accordance with the latest statutory policies. - 6.5 The EVC will report to the Principal and the Governing Body on all aspects of educational visits run by the School. - 6.6 The EVC will review and update this policy, as required, with a yearly review considered to be the minimum acceptable period for a review.
+- 6.1 The School's Educational Visits Coordinator (EVC) is Dr C Bownes. - 6.2 The EVC will ensure that all educational visits are planned using the Local Authorities "Policy and Guidance for Educational Visits". - 6.3 The EVC will ensure that all relevant documents have been uploaded onto EVOLVE prior to the visit. - 6.4 The EVC will overview the approval, planning and review the evaluation of trips and offer technical advice around the planning of visits within the above framework. - 6.5 The EVC will attend updated periodic training to ensure that all trips are planned in accordance with the latest statutory policies. - 6.6 The EVC will report to the Principal and the Governing Body on all aspects of educational visits run by the School. - 6.7 The EVC will review and update this policy, as required, with a yearly review considered to be the minimum acceptable period for a review.